Enquiry Form

 Sample courtesy of Prof. Takeharu Nagai, The Institute of Scientific and Industrial Research, Osaka University

-Focus Perfected
+Focus perfected

 Even the slightest change in temperature and vibrations in the imaging environment can greatly impact focus stability.
-The Ti2 eliminates focus drift using both static and dynamic measures to enable faithful visualization of the nanoscopic and microscopic world during long time-lapse experiments.
+The Ti2 eliminates focus drift using both static and dynamic measures to enable faithful visualization of the nanoscopicand microscopic world during long time-lapse experiments.

 In order to improve the focusing stability, both Z-drive and PFS autofocusing mechanisms have been completely re-designed.